docsforadobe/ame-scripting-guide/reference/index.rst

 Properties
 ~~~~~~~~~~

+-  ``audioInfo: string`` : Returns the audio pre-encoding info for
+   the event type onAudioPreEncodeProgress (available since 24.0).
+-  ``audioProgress: string`` : Returns the audio pre-encoding
+   progress for the event type onAudioPreEncodeProgress (available since
+   24.0).
+-  ``onAudioPreEncodeProgress: constant string`` : Notify when the
+   audio pre-encode progress changes (available since 24.0).
 -  ``onEncodeFinished: constant string`` : Notify when the batch
    item has been encoded.
 -  ``onEncodeProgress: constant string`` : Notify when the batch